SPEAKING: Participants

 Participants include the speaker and the audience.
 Linguistic anthropologists will make distinctions within these categories.
 The audience may include those to whom the speech act is directed, and those who are not addressed but overhear.
 For example, at the family reunion, an aunt might tell a story to the young female relatives, but males, although not addressed, might also hear the narrative.

 When considering the participants in a speech event, one should consider the implicit and explicit rules about who is, can, and should be involved; what expectations are established for the participants; who is speaking and who is being addressed.
 Certain ideologies are at play regarding participants in speech events.
-For example, cultural norms about how children should speak to adults, how ladies should speak around men, or how employees should speak to their boss.
+For example, cultural norms about how children should speak to adults, how women should speak around men, or how employees should speak to their boss.
 Each participant in a speech event is operating with specific rules and expectations, which are important for linguistic competence.